What is meant by the dial on your baby's nervous system?

 Superpower #2: sensory motor stimulation.
 This might mean bringing baby close to your body, but often requires stepping outside the low-sensory interior of your home.

-Your first thought might be that what I'm calling your superpowers sound impractical or exhausting or weirdly out of touch with real life, so please bear with me as we work through what they actually mean in the Possums programs!
+Your first thought might be that these things I'm calling your superpowers are impractical or exhausting or weirdly out of touch with real life, so please bear with me as we work through what they actually mean in the Possums programs!

 In fact, experimenting between these superpowers to dial down your baby can transform your life.